MyriadColors/Space-Trader/README.md

 ## Requirements

-Game is being built with Python 3.12.x
+Game is being built with Python 3.12.x but other than python, there are no dependencies!
-Utilizing Pygame 2.6.x

 ## How to Play